SamirTalwar/monospacedmonologues.com/posts/host-everything-for-free-part-one.md

 ---

 Next time, we'll look at hosting images and other files, as well as third-party assets such as CSS and JavaScript.

-## CDNs, because files are big and not your problem

-## S3, if you have buckets of assets

-## Heroku, for when you need that server back

-## CloudFlare, and your 15 minutes of fame